 The Cleansing Shampoo itself smells a bit like baby shampoo, with a hint of cherry, or perhaps that ubiquitous pink liquid soap that’s in public restrooms.
 It’s not unpleasant, but it’s not something we’d seek out for everyday use either.

-The Purifier has a bit of that baby shampoo scent, but with an edge of industrial soap or degreaser.
-It’s a bit harsher, but it doesn’t leave a residual scent in the hair after rinsing.
+The Purifier has a bit of that baby shampoo scent but with an edge of industrial soap or degreaser.
+It’s a bit harsher, but it doesn’t leave a residual odor in the hair after rinsing.

-The Conditioner component smells similar to the Cleansing Shampoo, with the prominent components being baby shampoo and something fruity.
-Again, it won’t leave much scent behind in your hair after rinsing.
+The Conditioner component smells similar to the Ultra Clean Shampoo, with the prominent components being baby shampoo and something fruity.
+Again, it won’t leave much of a scent behind in your hair after rinsing.

-The Cleansing Shampoo is clear and viscous, making it easy to control when applying.
+The Ultra Clean Shampoo is transparent and viscous, making it easy to control when applying.
 It lathers intensely, which gives us high hopes for its cleansing properties.

 The Conditioner is very creamy and thick in texture, with a light, pinky-peach tint to it.
 It’s rich and opaque and blends easily into hair.
 Focus this on the roots of your hair, which is the part that experienced the brunt of the stripping properties of the Shampoo and Purifier.

 The Cleansing Shampoo certainly feels intensely purifying.
-It cleared our hair of all traces of oil, which is great for cleansing purposes — but not so great for hair health or color-treated hair.
-If you dye your hair, especially with a direct dye, you’ll likely need to recolor it after all this is over (our color-treated hair lightened by a full three levels by the time it was all said and done, and the water from rinsing the Cleansing Shampoo and Purifier was intensely colorful, indicating serious washout we don’t experience with normal shampooing).
+It cleared our hair of all traces of oil, which is excellent for cleansing purposes — but not so great for hair health or color-treated hair.
+If you dye your hair, especially with a direct dye, you’ll likely need to recolor it after all this is over (our color-treated hair lightened by a full three levels by the time it was all said and done, and the water from rinsing the Zydot Ultra Clean Shampoo and Purifier was intensely colorful, indicating serious washout we don’t experience with regular shampooing).
 If your hair is all-natural, the color won’t be affected, but it may feel dry or damaged by the end of the process.
-This can be remedied with a couple deep-conditioning treatments, and perhaps a product or two containing keratin to help add back strength over time.
+This can be remedied with a couple of deep-conditioning treatments and perhaps a product or two containing keratin to help add back strength over time.